Updated March 10, 2018

 What is the basis of the number of paid leaves that will be granted to you?

-The basis will be the number of days needed by the member to recuperate, as certified by the employee’s surgeon, who should be a competent licensed physician.
+The basis will be the number of days recommended and certified by the employee’s surgeon, who should be a competent licensed physician.

 What are the documents you need to submit to your employer?